henrietta-k/adapt-learning-wiki/Navigation.md

     }
 </pre>

+***

 ## Navigation button API

 The navigation button API was created to allow extensions to define buttons and add them to the navigation bar rather than allowing DOM injection.
+API features include:

 * Backward compatible with injection
 * Text label based upon the button aria label